 Modern editions and translations of Maimon's Works

 - Maimon, Salomon.
-Historisch-kritische Gesamtausgabe, Chief editors: Florian Ehrensperger and Ives Radrizzani, 10 volumes, Frommann-Holzboog, 2009–.
-[A critical edition of Maimon's works (7 volumes of German writings, and 3 volumes of the Hebrew writings).
-The first volume should appear in 2009.]
+Historisch-kritische Gesamtausgabe, Chief editors: Florian Ehrensperger and Ives Radrizzani, 10 volumes, Frommann-Holzboog, in preparation.
+[A critical edition of Maimon's works (7 volumes of German writings, and 3 volumes of the Hebrew writings)]

 - –––.
 Gesammelte Werke [GW], edited by Valerio Verra, 7 volumes, Hildsheim: Olms, 1965–1976.